 * Federal Direct Graduate PLUS Loans for Graduate Students

 * KU Endowment Loans - This loan is perfect for students who need funds to cover visa or airfare costs.
 This loan is disbursed typically 2 weeks after application for study abroad students.

 Other types of aid available:

 - KU Office of Study Abroad Scholarships

-- Private scholarships, grants, loans from outside sources - check into resources available in the OSA Scholarship Handbook (pdf), Watson Library, the University Scholarship Center, and the OSA Info Center
+- Private scholarships, grants, loans from outside sources - check into resources available in the OSA Scholarship Handbook (pdf) as well as the Financial Aid and Scholarships office private scholarship listing.

 - IIE Passport has also created a clearinghouse of funding opportunities for studying abroad.

 1. Fill Out Your FAFSA & Apply to a Study Abroad Program

 If you have not done so already, you must complete the Free Application for Federal Student Aid (FAFSA) available online at www.fafsa.ed.gov.
 Contact the Financial Aid and Scholarships office (FAS) if you have any questions about completing the FAFSA and to ensure you have a complete financial aid application.
 You must also complete an online study abroad program application by program deadlines.
 If you wish to be considered for an Office of Study Abroad (OSA) Scholarship you must complete an OSA Scholarship Application.